Dynamical homogenization in effective loop quantum cosmology: Introduction

-Nonetheless, it is important to keep in mind that these previous analyses are entirely based on the truncation of inhomogeneities to the approximation of linear perturbation theory.
-As shall be shown in the following, a non-perturbative analysis of this problem in Lema\^itre-Tolman-Bondi (LTB) spacetimes gives the opposite result: in effective loop quantum gravity, an inhomogeneous cosmic bounce can indeed homogenize small regions.
-Although these regions are small, they can later be expanded to cosmological scales, and also further homogenized, by inflation, as argued in \cite{Linde:1985ub}.
+Nonetheless, these previous analyses are based on the truncation of inhomogeneities to the approximation of linear perturbation theory.
+As shall be shown next, a non-perturbative analysis of this problem in Lema\^itre-Tolman-Bondi (LTB) spacetimes gives the opposite result: in effective loop quantum gravity, an inhomogeneous cosmic bounce can indeed homogenize small regions.
+Although these regions are small, they can later be expanded to cosmological scales, and also further homogenized, by inflation \cite{Linde:1985ub}.